-To Apply: Click on the link below to download a printable form.
-Type or print clearly your answer to each question in the form in English or in Japanese.
+To apply: Click on the link below to download a printable form.
+Clearly type or print your answer to each question in the form in English or Japanese.
 Then email, fax, or post it to Keiwa College.

 ▶ Program Infomation

 Our Program in a Nutshell

 1. Japanese Culture and language classes, as well as field trips with bilingual speakers of Japanese and English.
 It is not necessary to be fluent in Japanese to get the most out of the entire programs.

 2. A location in a part of Japan with clean air and pleasant, safe surroundings that are off tourist track.
 Rural Niigata retains the traditional charm that has been lost in Japan’s major urban areas.

 3. Active involvement in college campus life (club, sports, karaoke, after-class activities, or just hanging out with Japanese students) at a small, friendly Japanese university.
 The program is designed to bring JCLP students into contact with Keiwa College students.

 4. Housing in a hotel located close to Niigata Station: A room is conveniently equipped with a microwave and a refrigerator.
 Charged wifi is available.

 5. On Keiwa Campus, you will receive a Keiwa College wifi access code so you can use wifi.
 Your hotel, however, will not supply free wifi.
 If you like to use internet off campus, it would be a good idea to have a rental mobile wifi.
 These are available at an airport in your country.